10 Years of HexaPDF

 One of the benchmarks uses the HexaPDF CLI application and tests HexaPDF’s ability to read, optimize and write PDFs against other CLI tools, even one written in C++.
 And it turns out that HexaPDF creates the smallest files in nearly all cases while being in the same ballbark performance-wise (i.e. only about 1.5x to 2x slower with current Ruby plus YJIT) as the C++ tool.

-Another thing that was imported to me was - and still is - an extensive test suite with 100% code coverage that runs in a reasonable time.
+Another thing that was important to me was - and still is - an extensive test suite with 100% code coverage that runs in a reasonable time.
 Even now the whole test suite finishes in under 3 seconds.

 During this initial phase I didn’t push any code to Github.
 I knew what I wanted to do and in which order I needed to do that.
 There wasn’t any benefit of publishing it yet.
 So I worked on HexaPDF regularly in my spare time, implementing new features and fixing bugs.
 There is some more information about the design of HexaPDF on the slides of a vienna.rb talk in 2018.